EU welcomes "measured" Myanmar response to rioting

-BRUSSELS (Reuters) - The European Union said on Monday it was satisfied with Myanmar’s “measured” handling of the Muslim-Buddhist violence that engulfed one of its biggest towns at the weekend, while the United States urged all ethnic groups to work at reconciliation.
+BRUSSELS (Reuters) - The European Union said on Monday it was satisfied with Myanmar’s “measured” handling of the Muslim-Buddhist violence that engulfed one of its biggest towns at the weekend.

 As rival mobs of Muslims and Buddhists torched houses in Sittwe, the biggest town in northwestern Myanmar, police fired into the air and Muslims fled to neighboring Bangladesh.

-The fighting was the worst communal violence since a reformist government replaced a junta last year, began to allow political pluralism and vowed to tackle ethnic divisions.
-Those reforms helped persuade the United States and the European Union to suspend economic sanctions.
+The fighting was the worst communal violence since a reformist government replaced a junta last year, began to allow political pluralism and vowed to tackle ethnic divisions - moves that helped persuade the United States and European Union to suspend economic sanctions.

-The European Union welcomed the “measured response” of Myanmar President Thein Sein, who has warned against “never-ending hatred, desire for revenge and anarchic actions”.
+Brussels made clear that it did not believe this situation had changed, welcoming the “measured response” of President Thein Sein, who on Sunday warned against “never-ending hatred, desire for revenge and anarchic actions”.

 EU states suspended most sanctions after the government released many political prisoners, allowed opposition leader Aung San Suu Kyi and her NLD party to contest by-elections, and lifted some repressive measures.

-They had previously frozen the assets of nearly 1,000 companies and institutions, and banned almost 500 people from entering the bloc.
+They had previously frozen the assets of nearly a thousand companies and institutions, and banned almost 500 people from entering the bloc.

-The United States, which had imposed more stringent and comprehensive sanctions on Myanmar, also suspended curbs on U.S. investment and the provision of financial services in response to changes in the country.

-At least eight people were killed and many wounded, authorities said, after fighting erupted on Friday in the town of Maungdaw, and quickly spread to Sittwe and nearby villages.
+At least eight people were killed and many wounded, authorities say, after fighting erupted on Friday in the town of Maungdaw, and quickly spread to Sittwe and nearby villages.

-The United Nations said it had started evacuating staff from the area.
+The United Nations said on Monday it had started evacuating staff from the area.

-The violence could harm tourism and foreign investment in Myanmar as it emerges from decades of army rule.
+The violence could harm the tourism and foreign investment expected in Myanmar as it emerges from decades of army rule.

 Western firms are keen to help meet Myanmar’s vast need for investment in health, telecommunications, housing, energy and other infrastructure after decades of isolation.